About

 Stephanie Bourgeois, Treasurer

-Back then, I had a very well-tempered Labrador girl Lucy, and had just finished and passed my certification with her, when my daughter decided she needed her as a de-stressor at Vet school.
-So, I waited 9 months and took Diesel, our then 13-months old chocolate lab, through training and finally started to visit March 2019.
+That’s how I got into pet therapy.
+Back in 2018, I had a very well-tempered Labrador girl Lucy, and had just finished and passed my training with her, when my daughter decided she needed her as a de-stressor at Vet school.
+So, I waited 9 months and took Diesel, our then 13-months old chocolate lab, through training and finally started to visit in March 2019.
+Since then, I also certified our German Shepherd/Border Collie mix, Sammy.
+I’m regularly visiting at Presbyterian Main hospital after work and try to visit at as many outreach events as possible.
+I also take Diesel or Sammy to the office (under a different “work” insurance!) where they make all the airmen happy.

 Lynette Lord, Visiting Director